 The Yoursay facility on Council’s website is another great way to have input.
 We urge people to get involved and make sure bicycling gets attention.

-If providing for cycling can get in these documents and aims and targets can be set we should see steady progress.
+If providing for cycling can get into these documents, and aims and targets can be set, we should see steady progress.
 It doesn’t always work like this, there are budget problems, staff and resource issues and of course epidemics, but at least we and you can be in there,

 Next year plans for Active Transport are due, including a new Bicycle Strategy, and IWBC has been consulted on what we see as the priority projects or actions.
 One of our major asks is for a dedicated bicycle engineer or planner who can get bike projects ready for construction and make sure funding is secure, from Council or State Government, who often do 50/50 matching or 100% if a significant project on say a major road.

 Another priority is routes to schools.
 Lowering speed limits on local roads is also a priority, 50 is far too high for residential streets, which should be 30, inline with most other countries.
 Our Roads Ministers signed a Road Safety Declaration in Oslo in 2020 that we would move to 30 as the Urban Default.
 At 30 there is a very small risk of death in a collision, compared to an 80 % chance at 50.
 Currently we are seeing more 40 areas being introduced, but 30 would make cycling much safer.
 IWBC has joined Better Streets Australia, to campaign for 30.